Friday Night Lights, Part II: The Chesnee Eagles and the Third Week of November, 1996

 The Eagles also featured several players on the All-Conference team: Justin Valentine, Todd Morris, Shane Henderson, Jay Cash, and Chad Dodd.
 Both Davis and Lowrance also made the All-State team.

 That third week of November was going to be special.
-It would be the week of the game that would get Chesnee to a place it hadn't been in a while: the Upper State championship.
+It would be the week of the game that would get Chesnee to a place it hadn't been for a while: the Upper State championship.
 Stars were aligning.
 The magic was in the air, and you could sense a cloud of hope amass over the town.
 Chesnee football was back and perhaps better than ever.

 On Tuesday, November 18, that glimmering hope faded.